Policing & Social Justice HistoryLab

 Detroit Under Fire: Mapping Police Violence and Misconduct (1957-1973) Series

 This five-part map series synthesizes the research findings and documented incidents of police violence and misconduct in the website exhibit Detroit Under Fire: Police Violence, Crime Politics, and the Struggle for Racial Justice in the Civil Rights Era.
-The five chronologically organized StoryMaps are designed for use in high school and college classrooms and provide an alternative, streamlined way to explore the main themes and key events covered in Detroit Under Fire.
+The five chronologically organized StoryMaps are designed for use in high school and college classrooms (instructor and student curricular guides can be found here) and provide an alternative, streamlined way to explore the main themes and key events covered in Detroit Under Fire.

 Detroit Under Fire Pt.
 I: Mapping Police Violence and Misconduct (1957-1963),” by Jamie Murray, Brendan Bernardo, Mahal Stevens, Nicole Navarro, Matt Lassiter